izuzanak/uclang/README.md

 #### Dictionary and objects comparisons

 Objects of all classes can be compared as long as they implement method `compare#1`.
-Implementation of dictionary using red-black tree accepts any comparable value as key, even objects of user defined classes.
+Implementation of a dictionary using red-black tree accepts any comparable value as key, even objects of user defined classes.

 ```cpp